 How did babies die?

-Failures to properly monitor foetal heart rates and delays in deliveries were found to have contributed in more than one case.
+In some cases, which have previously been reported, failures to properly monitor foetal heart rates and delays in deliveries were found to have contributed.

-Out of seven avoidable deaths between September 2014 to May 2016, failure to properly monitor heart rates was found to be a contributory factor in five, the BBC discovered.
+Out of seven avoidable deaths between September 2014 and May 2016, failure to properly monitor heart rates was found to be a contributory factor in five, the BBC discovered.

-One such case involved Kelly Jones, whose twin girls were stillborn at Royal Shrewsbury in 2014.
+One such case involved Kelly Jones, whose twin girls were stillborn at the Royal Shrewsbury in 2014.